vollwebdesign/genesis-child-grunt/README.md

-Genesis Sample Theme with Sass
+Genesis Sample Theme with Sass and fully styled - thanks to gregrickaby
 ===

 This fork includes modern development tools like Grunt, Sass, PostCSS, and Bourbon.
-I *try* to keep it up to date with Genesis 2.0+ development.
-Your pull requests are welcome.
-Now, go get Sassy!
+Greg *tries* to keep it up to date with Genesis 2.0+ development.
+Your pull requests are welcome at https://github.com/gregrickaby/genesis-sample

 ## Features
 * [Grunt](https://github.com/gruntjs/grunt)